50k-Customs/Wheels-Pack/base/readme.txt

 ### CHANGELOG FOR LATEST VERSION

-- tires mesh cleanup (cca.
-300 tris per tire)
+- new noise, wet and roll resistnace parameters added to tires

 ### CREDITS